vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/super-node.md

 Therefore, `directed traversals from this vertex` and `directed traversals ending at this vertex` both involve either `a large number of sequential IO scans` (ideally, after [Compaction](../8.service-tuning/compaction.md) or a large number of `random IO` (frequent writes to `the vertex` and its `ingoing and outgoing edges`).

 As a rule of thumb, a vertex is considered dense when the number of its edges exceeds 10,000.
-Some special cases require additional consideration。
+Some special cases require additional consideration.

 !!!
 Note